 Worried your dog’s diet might not be as healthy as it should be?
 Here at Bug Bakes, we specialise in making environmentally-friendly insect dog food that contains all the nutrients your canine friends need to stay happy and healthy.
 Our dog specialists can create a bespoke nutritional plan for your dog and send you all the healthy dog food you need when you need it.
 We’ve got the seal approval from qualified vets, nutritionists and thousands of customers.
 We even got support from the dragons at Dragon’s Den too!

 Curious?
-Why not try it out - get your FREE sample today!
+Why not try it out - get your taster pack today!

 Do dogs like strawberries?